By: Natalie D. Muth, MD, MPH, RDN, FAAP

 How to Safely Prepare Formula with Water.

-At 12 months, you can transition your baby from breastmilk or formula to whole or reduced-fat milk.
-You can continue to breastfeed your baby after 12 months for a year or more, as long as you and your baby want to.
+At 12 months, you can start giving your baby whole or reduced-fat milk..
 For formula-fed babies 12 months and under, see

 Why Formula Instead of Cow's Milk?.

 What about all of the other types of drinks?

 While drinking only water and plain milk is the ideal, we know young children may be exposed to any number of other drinks at some point.